efcasado/behaviours2/README.md

 % => custom_f2.
 ```

+Note that `f1` and `f3` were automatically injected into `my_awesome_module`.
+Note as well that no
+explicit exports for the injected callback functions nor the provided one were required.

 ##### gen_server (echo server)

 The code snippet below illustrates how much effort it would take to